-Term Expires 2017
+Term Expires 2019

-GLORIA SANYIKA, H.Ec. – Is a Home Economist/ Nutritionist, a Specialist in CACFP Compliance Review Preparation, a NETA Certified Aerobic Instructor and owner of Specific Nutrition Consulting Service.
+GLORIA SANYIKA, H.Ec. is a Home Economist/ Nutritionist, a Specialist in CACFP Compliance Review Preparation, a NETA Certified Aerobic Instructor and owner of Specific Nutrition Consulting Service.
 Ms. Sanyika earned a BA Degree from California State University at Long Beach and a Master from Union University of Oriental Medicine.
 Originally from South Central Los Angeles, she used to visit Altadena during the summer months with her family to go Hiking at Cheney Trail.
 She fell so in love with the earthy, organic, great outdoors feel of Altadena that she decided to relocate.
 Ms. Sanyika has been a resident of Altadena for 12 years and she is very active in the community.
 Ms. Sanyika served as chairperson and coordinator of Project Head Starts annual March Is National Nutrition Month “Healthy Food Tasting- Health and Fitness Event” from 2001-2012.
-She, also, developed and coordinated the Head Start “Job Opportunities in the Food Service Industry” Parent/Adult entry level work incentive program (2012 -2013) where she trained Head Start Parents in Sanitation and Food Safety.
-In addition to that, she worked on the champagne to elect the Mayor of Inglewood.
+She also developed and coordinated the Head Start “Job Opportunities in the Food Service Industry” Parent/Adult entry level work incentive program (2012 -2013) where she trained Head Start Parents in Sanitation and Food Safety.
+In addition to that, she worked on the campaign to elect the Mayor of Inglewood.
 Ms. Sanyika is an active member of the Child and Adult Care Food Program Roundtable, the National Head Start Association and most recently the Altadena Land Use Committee.
 She was a member the Altadena Community Garden for 2 years and now tends a wonderful garden at her home.
 She enjoys Off Loom Weaving, Organic Gardening, Food Dehydration/Canning and Aerobic exercising, in her spare time.
-As Town Council Representative, Ms. Sanyika plans to address the needs and concerns of Residents in her Census Track as well as introduce new projects and work collectively with other Council Representatives to manifest projected ideas.
+As Town Council Representative, Ms. Sanyika plans to address the needs and concerns of Residents in her Census Tract as well as introduce new projects and work collectively with other Council Representatives to manifest projected ideas.
 Ms. Sanyika’s focus is Food Preservation and Community Beautification.
 She believes that community beautification starts at home.
 Each resident of Altadena must be responsible for the up keep of his/her property to reduce the risk of neglect.
 Ms. Sanyika believes that community neglect is a precursor to communities that are unhealthy and unsafe and she believes that “A Healthy and Safe Community is the collective work and responsibility of all who reside there.”